-If your region sees limited snowfall, but plenty of cold mornings, then a simple ice scraper is probably all you need.
+- If your region sees limited snowfall, but plenty of cold mornings, then a simple ice scraper is probably all you need.

-For moderate snowfall, a scraper that also features a brush is a good idea, as these devices allow you to remove the top layer of snow.
+- For moderate snowfall, a scraper that also features a brush is a good idea, as these devices allow you to remove the top layer of snow.
 Next, chisel away at the ice coating the windows.

 In some ways, technology helps keep us safer.
 If you find yourself in an emergency, a quick phone call can be a life saver!
-However, your cell phone won’t be very helpful if it’s out of batteries!
+However, your cell phone won’t be very helpful if it’s out of battery!
 You can prevent this from happening by doing the following:

-Keep your electronics away from the cold as much as possible
+- Keep your electronics away from the cold as much as possible

-Keep an extra charger handy
+- Keep an extra charger handy

-Check your battery’s capacity
+- Check your battery capacity

-Consider having a backup device in the winter
+- Consider having a backup device in the winter

-Keep extra batteries in your emergency kit for things like a flashlight
+- Keep extra batteries in your emergency kit for things like a flashlight

 Emergency flares or reflectors

-Getting your car stuck any time of year is not something you want.
-But it can be extremely dangerous in winter.
-If there is a lot of snow, or even a storm, it can be difficult for other cars to spot you.
-It will be even more difficult to spot you if it’s night time.
-Keep in mind that it can even be difficult for a tow truck or emergency vehicle to spot you in a snow storm.
+Getting your car stuck any time of year is inconvenient and it can be extremely dangerous in winter.
+If there is a lot of snow, or even a storm, it can be difficult for other cars, tow trucks, or emergency vehicles to spot you, especially at nighttime.
+Reflectors or emergency flares can be life savers.
+Make sure you have these in your car, especially in the winter months.

-A shovel, some rope and… kitty litter?
+A shovel, some rope and kitty litter?

 If you have jumper cables with you, it will be a lot easier to get a jump from a neighbour or passing driver.
-You might also be able to help out someone else who needs a jump!
+You might also be able to help someone else who needs a jump!

 Let us help you prepare for the moments you can’t plan for